Bermuda PEO & Employer of Record Services

 Bermuda is a British territory in the western Caribbean Sea which is formed by a number of islands with a total area of 54 sq. km.
 The island has one of the highest per capita income in the world with an economy that is driven by tourism and offshore financial services for non-resident firms.
-The economy is entirely dependent on imports, with 80% of food exported.
+The economy is entirely dependent on imports, with 80% of food imported.
 Bermuda is also a hub of international finance, especially in the insurance and reinsurance sectors.
-Tourism is the second most important sector with 85% tourist footfalls happens to be from North America.
+Tourism is the second most important sector with 85% tourist footfalls from North America.

-Government: Constitutional Monarchy (British Overseas Territory)
+Constitutional Monarchy (British Overseas Territory)

-Major Cities: St. George, Stovel Bay, Cross Bay
+St. George, Stovel Bay, Cross Bay

-The Employment Act that was passed in 2000 creating a codified system of regulating employment relations in an employment contract.
+The Employment Act that was passed in 2000 created a codified system of regulating employment relations in an employment contract.
 This contract can be implied, verbal or written that specifies the performance of certain duties or providing services for an employee.
 No provision in any employment contract can exempt the employer-employee relationship from the provisions of this Act.
 The employer and employees can negotiate a contract that provides greater rights to employees than mandated by the Employment Act.

 The regular work week in Bermuda comprises the standard 40 hours from Monday to Friday with a 9 am to 5 pm shift.
 An hour’s break for lunch is included in the shift.
 Employees holding managerial or professional positions are required to work longer than the standard work hours.